Vastyen/intranet-webapp/README.md

 # Fullstack Website using vue.js springboot and postgresql
 Website using vuejs, springboot, vue.js and postgresql.
+Made by

 ## Configuration